Here at Belleville Dental Care, we sometimes recommend supplementary procedures to prepare a patient's mouth for dental implants.

 How Do I Know If I Need Supplemental Procedures?

-It is necessary for a qualified and experienced doctor to examine your teeth, mouth, and gums in order to help you make the best decision for your optimal dental health.
+It is necessary for a dentist to examine your teeth, mouth, and gums in order to help you make the best decision for your optimal dental health.
 Gum recession is generally easier to spot right away, but jawbone deterioration often needs X-rays or CAT scans to diagnose.
-For this reason, the first step in the process is to schedule a consultation with Dr. Madison.
+For this reason, the first step in the process is to schedule a consultation with Dr. Whyte.

-Come See Dr. Madison For More Information About Supplemental Procedures
+Come See Dr. Whyte For More Information About Supplemental Procedures

-Visit our Tweed or Belleville dentists for your no-obligation consultation today and learn more about what you can expect from your dental implant treatment.
+Visit our Belleville dentists for your consultation today and learn more about what you can expect from your dental implant treatment.
+Request Appointment